gaborm74/application-domino/README.md

 # application-domino
 Domino game simulator for a job interview.

-Web interface is very basic without any effort put into it, it's just used as the result and progress representation is much easier than in a console.
+Web interface is very basic with min to no styling.
+The reason is that the result and progress representation is much easier in a browser than in a console.

 # Usage